shouari/100daysofMLcode_Machine-Learning-with-a-Heart/Readme.md

 # 100daysofMLcode_DrivenData Challenge: Heart Diseases Presence

-Data set provided by https://www.drivendata.org. sources are listed in scripts.
+Data set provided by https://www.drivendata.org.

+Sources are listed in scripts.

 If any comment or improvement suggetion please feel free, all suggestions are welcom